dustymabe/summit-2017-container-lab/labs/lab5/chapter5.md

 to be our wordpress application we already pushed to the registry in lab3.

-1. Save and close the Nulecule file.
+* Save and close the Nulecule file.

-Save and close the Nulecule file.
+As a final step, save the file and close it.

 ## Building the Atomic App

-Before we test our work let's switch back to local context.
+Before we test our work let's switch back to the OpenShift running on the CDK.

 ```bash
 oc login --insecure-skip-tls-verify=true -u openshift-dev -p devel localhost:8443